Auspire Australia Day Breakfast

-JCIPP Adjunct Professor John Edwards shortlisted for Prime Minister’s Literary Award
+JCIPP Adjunct Professor John Edwards wins Prime Minister’s Literary Award

 John Edwards has written six non-fiction books, including the bestselling Keating: The Inside Story.
 He is a non-resident fellow at the Lowy Institute and adjunct professor at the John Curtin Institute of Public Policy at Curtin University.
 He has been a member of the board of the Reserve Bank of Australia, Chief Economist for HSBC Bank in Australia and New Zealand, and was a senior economic adviser for Treasurer and then Prime Minister Paul Keating.